-Immigration on the US-Mexico border
+Immigration at the US-Mexico Border

 The debate over immigration in the United States has many fronts: economic, political, effects on families.
 Location has a lot to do with what that debate looks like.
 The issues, motivations, and questions can be vastly different in Adams County in rural Pennsylvania, which has a sizable migrant population, and in the Southwestern United States, which shares almost 2000 miles of border with Mexico, the most frequently crossed international border in the world.